 The 20-acre property is located along a public bike trail, just inside the city limits of Fredericktown, Ohio.
 Fredericktown is a small, rural community located in central Ohio (population 2,500).
-It features a small downtown area with laundromat, restaurants, and bowling alley.
+It features a small downtown area with laundromat, restaurants, pharmacy, and bowling alley.
 The surrounding area is made up of beautiful farmland and woods.
 We are 7 miles from Mount Vernon (population 16,000) and 12 miles from Gambier, home to Kenyon College and the Kokosing Bike Trail.
 We are 20 miles from Mohican State Park for hiking and canoeing.
 We are also within 20 miles of Mansfield, where there is a Greyhound bus stop.
-We are within an hour’s drive of Columbus (Ohio’s capital city), which features the Port Columbus International Airport.
+We are within an hour’s drive of Columbus (Ohio’s capital city), which features the John Glenn International Airport.

 There will be an opportunity during the residency for visiting artists and critics to visit the studio.
 Open Wabi also hosts an open house on the last Friday evening of each residency session.
 Though it is not a traditional exhibition, it is an opportunity to share work with invited guests and celebrate the work completed by artists during the residency.

 Pay It Forward

 Residents are asked to provide Open Wabi with documentation of at least one project created at the residency.
 They will be listed on our site alongside other Wabi alumn, providing further visibility for the artist but also shares the Open Wabi experience with future & past residents.

 We work hard to maintain a sanctuary for the artists that are in residence at Open Wabi.
 Please respect others and your own time at Open Wabi by following our guest policy.
 Residents may have visitors during the day only if the resident informs the Open Wabi office in advance.
 Absolutely no overnight guests allowed.
 If needed, the nearest hotel accommodations are in Mount Vernon (7 miles away).